TritonDataCenter/node-verror/README.md

 `strict`         | boolean          | If true, then `null` and `undefined` values in `sprintf_args` are passed through to `sprintf()`.
 Otherwise, these are replaced with the strings `'null'`, and '`undefined`', respectively.
 `constructorOpt` | function         | If specified, then the stack trace for this error ends at function `constructorOpt`.
 Functions called by `constructorOpt` will not show up in the stack.
 This is useful when this class is subclassed.
 `info`           | object           | Specifies arbitrary informational properties that are available through the `VError.info(err)` static class method.
 See that method for details.
+`skipPrintf`     | boolean          | If true, then `sprintf()` is not called on the `sprintf_args` arguments.
+Instead, the first argument is taken as a plain string to be used as this error's message.

 The second form is equivalent to using the first form with the specified `cause` as the error's cause.
 This form is distinguished from the first form because